JingweiZuo/ISETS/README.md

 This web application is intended to provide users an intuitive understanding about the feature extraction process in a combined context of <b>Time Series</b> and <b>Data Streams</b>.
 With ISETS, users can monitor the occurence of Concept Drift and the Shapelet Ranking at different Time Points.

 ## The tuturial video can be found here -> [ISETS Tutorial](https://drive.google.com/open?id=1IIHi0nu89ZNpZWxeUAsuX7MzyquoJZ_o)

+## An advanced version can be found in here https://github.com/JingweiZuo/TSStreamMining